sPoT86/ZTPi/README.md

 # ZTPi
 ZTPi is a Zero Touch Provisioning System devieloped for Cisco IOS and IOS-XE devices.
 Cisco's Autoinstall feature is utilized to provide a device in two steps with a initial, template-based configuration.
 The first template will enable SSH to make the device accessible and assign a unique hostname.
-After connecting and identitifying the device by serial number, it is provided with a unique template-based configuration.
+After connecting and identifying the device by serial number, it is provided with a unique template-based configuration.

 Current Version: 2.1
 Features: